Free frank: Abuses

 The privilege was supposed to be for official business, however, the high cost of postage meant that it was widely abused.
 MPs sold their frank to businesses and franked the letters of constituents and relatives.
 Regulations about the number and weight of letters and other matters failed to stop the abuse of the system.
 According to Ralph Allen, in 1741 the value of franked letters, if the correct postage had been charged, was over £50,000 and by the time of Allen's death in 1764 the annual value was £170,000.

 In 1840 one of the reforms introduced by Rowland Hill was the elimination of the free franking privilege granted to members of parliament and other government officials.
 It was common for members of parliament to give out signed blank sheets of paper to friends and business associates on which they could write letters and mail them at no cost.
 Parliament members were even appointed to the boards of large companies in order that their mailings could make use of the free franking privilege.

 Although free franking existed from the middle of the seventeenth century, it was not until 1764, when the Post Office revenues passed from the Crown to the State, that the first handstamp was introduced in England.

 In 1764 an Act of Parliament was passed to prevent abuses which included a penalty of transportation for seven years for anyone convicted of counterfeiting hand writing in order to send mail free of postage.
 By the 1830s around five million franks were used annually.
 The system eventually ended with the introduction of the Uniform Penny Post in 1840.

 Collecting

-Free Frank marks are often found on early pre-stamp mail and are collected by philatelists and postal historians.